Skip to content

 Partial Support

 GCC has partial support.
 This is because it has a number of identified problems.
-But that doesn't mean you can have a problematic experience on all platforms.
-The only problem we're aware of at the moment occurs on Windows systems.
-The related problem is that the program compiles successfully but does not execute as expected at runtime.
+But that doesn't mean you can have a problematic experience on all platforms or all GCC versions.

 Known Problems